FCOO/jquery-bootstrap/README.md

 ### options

-As for Selectbox without `placeholder`
+As for Select without `placeholder`

 <a name="radioandcheckbox"></a>
 ## Radio and Checkbox